locka99/opcua/README.md

 The server will work its way through OPC UA profiles from nano to embedded to standard to attain a level of functionality acceptable to most consumers of the API.
 Profiles are defined in "OPC UA Part 7 - Profiles 1.03 Specification"

-Development is in phases, the current phase is marked in bold.
+Implemented:

-* Phase 0: Types, project structure, code generation tools, basic connectivity, binary transport format, services framework
+* Types, project structure, code generation tools, basic connectivity, binary transport format, services framework
-* Phase 1.
-This phase mostly implements the Nano Embedded Device Server Profile, which has these main points
+* Nano Embedded Device Server Profile, which has these main points
   * SecurityPolicy of None (i.e. no encryption / signing)
   * Username / Password support (plaintext)
   * Address space
   * Discovery Services
   * Session Services (minimum, single session)
   * View Services (basic)
-* **Phase 2:** Micro Embedded Device Server Profile.
+* Micro Embedded Device Server Profile.
 This is a bump up from Nano.
   * 2 or more sessions
-  * data change notifications via a subscription.
+  * Data change notifications via a subscription.

-* Phase 3: Phase 3 Embedded UA Server Profile.
+Work in progress:

+* Multiple chunks
 * Basic128Rsa15 encryption
 * PKI infrastructure
 * Signing and encryption of chunks.

+Eventually:

-* Phase 4 Standard UA Server Profile - Basically embedded + enhanced data change subscription server facet + X509 user token server facet
+* Standard UA Server Profile - Basically embedded + enhanced data change subscription server facet + X509 user token server facet

 This [OPC UA link](http://opcfoundation-onlineapplications.org/ProfileReporting/index.htm) provides interactive and descriptive information about profiles and relevant test cases.